 That’s why we’ve decided to find the best HDD for gaming currently available.
-We were on the lookout for the biggest storage, fastest read/write speeds, and ultimately the best bang for your buck.
-During our quest for the best and the fastest, we’ve also compiled a handy guide on what to look for in hard drives if you’re purchasing one for a gaming PC, laptop, or console.
-Here’s what we’ve found.
+We were on the lookout for the best storage capacity, fastest read/write speeds, and ultimately, the best bang for your buck.
+During our quest for the best and the fastest, we’ve also compiled a handy guide on what to look for in hard drives if you’re purchasing one for a gaming PC, laptop, or gaming console.

 - Great value for money

-- Lots of cache in higher capacity models
+- Large cache in higher-capacity models

 - 5x faster than standard drives

-- Long warranty
+- Long warranty period

 - Compatible with PCs and consoles